GiladMRI/MLN/README.md

 The main topology, a *k* and I layers with location-independent (variable-density) kernels with several "time-segments" is able to produce artifact-free images where standard advanced (e.g. compressed sensing, etc.) reconstruction fails.

-Example on a Multi-band spiral trajectory with ncoherent CAIPI blips:
+Example on a Multi-band spiral trajectory with incoherent CAIPI blips:

 ![Example output](srez_sample_output.png)

 Vs. common methods on our benchmark data: